mercadopago/devsite-docs/guides/online-payments/checkout-api/v1/other-payment-ways.en.md

 >
 > Important
 >
-> The integration with WebPay will soon be discontinued.
-To process your sales, we recommend that you use [another payment solution](https://www.mercadopago.cl/developers/en/guides/resources/localization/payment-methods#bookmark_chile).
+> The WebPay integration will be discontinued shortly.
+We **strongly** recommend you to use [another payment solution](https://www.mercadopago.cl/developers/en/guides/resources/localization/payment-methods#bookmark_chile) to avoid integration problems in the near future.

 [[[